filipesilva/fdb/README.md

 Start using FileDB by running `fdb init`.
 This will create `~/fdb/` with `fdbconfig.edn`, `user/`, and `demos/` inside.
-If you want to create the `fdb` folder in the current (or some other) dir, do `fdb init .`.
+If you want to create the `fdb` folder in the current (or some other) dir, add it at the end of init like `fdb init .`.

 Then run `fdb watch`.
 You can edit the config anytime, for instance to add new mounts, and the watcher will restart automatically.
-It starts a [nREPL server](https://nrepl.org/nrepl/index.html) on port 2525 that you can connect to.
+It starts a [nREPL server](https://nrepl.org/nrepl/index.html) on port 2525 that you can connect to from a Clojure editor like [Emacs with Cider](https://github.com/clojure-emacs/cider) or [VSCode with Calva](https://calva.io).

 It will watch folders under the `:mount` key in `fdbconfig.edn`.
 Modified date, parent, and path for each file on mounts will be added to the db.
 If you have `doc.md`, and add a `doc.md.meta.edn` next to it, that edn data will be added to the db's `doc.md` id.
 You can put triggers and whatever else you want in this edn file.

+`~/fdb/user/` has a [repl and query file](repl-and-query-files) to play with.
 The [Reference](#reference) is in `~/fdb/demos/reference` and contains examples of how things work.

 You can also run `fdb sync` to do a one-shot sync.
 This is useful when you have some automation you want to run manually.
+It doesn't run `fdb.on/schedule` though.

 `fdb read glob-pattern` forces a read of the (real, not mount) paths.
 This is useful when you add or update readers and want to re-read those files.